dx-zone/Linux/README.md

 source ~/.bashrc

-# To revert the changes, uncomment the line below or copy and paste it in your terminal without the # symbol
+# To revert the changes in Linux, uncomment the line below or copy and paste it in your terminal without the # symbol
 # cat /etc/skel/.bashrc > ~/.bashrc ; source ~/.bashrc ; rm -fr ~/.git-completion

+# To revert the changes in MacOS X, uncomment the line below or copy and paste it in your terminal without the # symbol
+# cat ~/.bashrc.bak > ~/.bashrc

 ```